cssu/first-year-guide/docs/index.md

 >
 >Hope you gain something and if you see something wrong raise an issue or even better change it and make a PR.
 Thanks for reading and I wish you the best in your CS journey!

-Original Credits for 2018 Version
+Original Credits for 2018 Version (from which a lot of the content is sourced from)
 By: Anujan M, Clara S, and the CSSU Team

 ---